alanzhangcs/Tamm_Code/README.md

     <img src="assets/model.png" alt="overview" width="800" />
 </p>

-we introduce TriAdapter Multi-Modal Learning (TAMM) -- a novel two-stage learning approach based on three synergetic adapters.
+We introduce TriAdapter Multi-Modal Learning (TAMM) -- a novel two-stage learning approach based on three synergetic adapters.
 First, our CLIP Image Adapter mitigates the domain gap between 3D-rendered images and natural images, by adapting the visual representations of CLIP for synthetic image-text pairs.
 Subsequently, our Dual Adapters decouple the 3D shape representation space into two complementary sub-spaces: one focusing on visual attributes and the other for